cadolphs/aoc_2022/docs/day07.md

 To do that "gracefully" instead of in one big go, I first just _copy_ all the message parsing stuff into `messages.rs`.
 Then I _move_ the tests over.
 Then, I can replace the originals in `mod.rs` with just imports (and re-exports?) of the stuff in `messages.rs`.

+Phew.
+Then, I encapsulated all those collections in their own `ParseHelper` struct.
+That then allowed me to clean up the logic quite a bit.
+I didn't like this awkward coupling where depending on the "reading mode" I advance to the next line or not.
+That then also meant I didn't need to use different logic for processing lines or commands depending on what came before.
+The resulting code is pretty concise.